Plant Climbing Roses

 Problems To Look Out For

-Protect all your early seed sowings from slugs and snail by using a slug and snail catcher and place netting on top of brassicas to protect these from pigeons and other birds.
+Protect all your early seed sowings from slugs and snails by using a slug and snail catcher and place netting on top of brassicas to protect these from pigeons and other birds.

-Weeds can be controlled whenever they are troublesome, which is usually in the Spring and Summer months.
-It is a good idea to put weed barriers in place in late winter or early spring, as they work better as a preventative.
+Weeds can be controlled whenever they are troublesome, which is usually in the Spring and Summer months but it is a good idea to put weed barriers in place in late winter or early spring, as they work better as a preventative measure.
 Keep on top off weed control with hand-weeding with a fork or a SpeedWeed.

-Since 1752, March 25th marked the first day of the year, and whilst our calendars now tell otherwise, it is still March that heralds the beginning of the ‘Gardening Year’ for many of us - Happy New Gardening Season!
+Until 1752, March 25th marked the first day of the year and whilst our calendars now tell us otherwise, it is still March that heralds the beginning of the ‘Gardening Year’ for many of us - Happy New Gardening Year!

 Gardening Month by Month